guilherme-araujo/gsop-dist/README.md

+# Graph Simulator of Populations - gsop

+Clone this repository with

+	git clone

+The instructions below will guide you through the process of compiling the simulator program and setting up its parameters, and a plot and analysis script for visualization of its results.

 ## Instructions for building and running simulations

 The simulation is composed of a C++ program, which runs the simulation itself, and a helper python script which builds the initial graph.
-The complete simulation requires four steps:
+Bootstraping the complete simulation requires four steps:

  1. Build the simulation executable
  2. Run python script for generating a graph
  3. Run the simulation with desired parameters
  4. Plot/analyze the simulation output

 Building the C++ project on each machine where it will be run is recommended for performance reasons.
+Sharing the same binary with environments with a different operatring system, processor vendor/model or chipset may cause performance drops or failure to execute.
+This simulation has been tested on Linux kernels 3.10.X 4.15.X and 5.6.X on AMD and Intel microprocessors.

+Step 1. only needs to be done once for every machine the simulation will run

  ### 1. Building the simulation executable